 Broadly speaking, IMS treatment can be a very effective method for treating pain in your muscles, joints, and tendons, especially when the communication between the nerves and the muscles are part of the problem.

-If you have tension in your muscles, tightness, or soreness that refuses to go away and seems to linger or even get worse when you’re just trying to go about your day, IMS therapy may be the fastest way to correct the problem.
+If you have tension in your muscles, tightness, or soreness that refuses to go away and seems to linger or even get worse when you’re just trying to go about your day, IMS therapy may be the fastest way to help the problem.
 Getting help from a physiotherapist trained in IMS treatment and in how to assess these issues will help you determine your best course of action.

-One reason you want to see a trained specialist is because neuropathic pain does not show up on CT scans, x-rays, or MRIs.
 When the issue causing your pain is the communication between the nerves and the muscles, IMS therapy may offer your best chance at fast relief.

 IMS treatment has been used with great success to treat conditions such as: